 Family Studies is designed to provide students with information about the family as a central unit in society.
-This information will be useful to students as they plan and
+This information will be useful to students as they plan and develop their own nuclear family units and/or as they prepare to work in family services as volunteers or professionals.

 Courses cover the following topics: the nuclear family, changes in the family, intrafamily relationships, problems in the family, and Christian family values.
 Courses will present current data and trends about the family, applications of relevant principles, theories about the family in society, and research interpretation skills.
-This program is supported by an endowed professorship that was established through the generosity of Margaret A. Newcomb in honor of her parents and family whose lives were motivated by their love of God, love of family, and love of the arts and of learning.
 Christian Ministry majors wishing to earn a minor in this discipline must consult the department's chair.